okpy/ok/README.md

 ok.py
 =====

-The ok.py server performs and displays analysis of student progress based on logging sent from client scripts.
+The ok.py server collects submissions and displays analysis of student progress based on logging sent from client scripts.

 Contact us to use our hosted service (http://okpy.org) for your course.